anonymousbitcoin/anon/README.md

 * Code review is welcome!
 * If you want to get to know us join our Discord: https://discord.gg/hjeBaBx
-* We will be released a brief guide for joining the ANON testnet soon!

 Participation in the Anonymous Bitcoin project is subject to a